madesm/arXiv-2501.09674v1-agentic-delegation-demo/README.md

 authorized to access a user's calendar and retrieve **available time slots**.
 The **agent runs as an MCP server**, exposing an API for querying availability.

+The goal is to have a user ( over something like Claude Desktop ) to be able to authorize an agent to interact on behalf of the user.

 ### **Key Workflow**
 1. A **Flask OAuth server** issues an **access token**, authorizing the **CalendarAgent** to access a user’s calendar.